 - Be comfortable dressing in professional business attire.

 - Be informed about and able to integrate appropriate technologies into the program and services.

-- Have at least two (2) years of experience (paid or non-paid) working in an educational and/or nonprofit community program that impacts the educationally disadvantaged/nontraditional student populations.
+- Have at least one (1) year ( two years preferred) of experience (paid or non-paid) working in an educational and/or nonprofit community program that impacts the educationally disadvantaged/nontraditional student populations.

 - Possess applicable knowledge of university procedures regarding admissions and financial aid.

 - Demonstrate knowledge of persistence and graduation strategies.